 Therefore, blocking the AF1 coactivator from recruiting other coactivators can play a key role in antagonizing the effects of androgens.
 The antiandrogen bicalutamide (bic), acts by binding to the ligand-binding pocket at the androgen receptor and forming an inactive coactivator that cannot recruit other coactivators, hence make it impossible to form the active transcription complex.

-In fact, binding of bic to the ligand-binding pocket, results in the formation of a factor that recruits co-repressors, further antagonizing the normal androgenic effects of inducing DNA transcription.
+In fact, binding of bic to the ligand-binding pocket results in the formation of a factor that recruits co-repressors, further antagonizing the normal androgenic effects of inducing DNA transcription.

-Bic has been studied in different randomized clinical trials, where they found it to be effective in altering the prognosis of advanced prostate cancer as first line therapy.
+Bic has been studied in different randomized clinical trials, where they found it to be effective in altering the prognosis of advanced prostate cancer as first-line therapy.
 Therefore, the American Society of Clinical Oncology currently recommends the use of bic monotherapy as an alternative to castration.

-Another anti androgen approved for use in 2009, is enzalutamide.
+Another anti-androgen approved for use in 2009, is enzalutamide.
 Enzalutamide is superior to bic, because it not only inhibits the formation of an active AF1, but it also inhibits the translocation and binding of the coactivator binding platform to its nuclear target.

-This mechanism of action is responsible for the near complete blockade of DNA transcription of androgen regulated genes that can be achieved with enzalutamide.
+This mechanism of action is responsible for the near-complete blockade of DNA transcription of androgen-regulated genes that can be achieved with enzalutamide.
 Enzalutamide and bic are both nonsteroidal antiandrogens and are currently approved only in metastatic prostate cancer that is castration- and chemotherapy-resistant.

-While enzalutamide is currently approved for use in chemotherapy-resistant cases of advanced prostatic cancer, a recent clinical trial showed efficacy of enzalutamide in patients with advanced prostate cancer even prior to chemotherapy.
-This clinical trial showed clear efficacy of enzalutamide to the extent that it became unethical to continue with the clinical trial and the placebo group was switched to enzalutamide.
+While enzalutamide is currently approved for use in chemotherapy-resistant cases of advanced prostatic cancer, a recent clinical trial showed the efficacy of enzalutamide in patients with advanced prostate cancer even prior to chemotherapy.
+This clinical trial showed the clear efficacy of enzalutamide to the extent that it became unethical to continue with the clinical trial and the placebo group was switched to enzalutamide.